All Episodes

 So there were two music videos.

-You got this one that has the lyrics, and you got this one right here that has your boy John Pierre dancing around in it, aka Porter.
+You got this one that has the lyrics, and then you got this one right here that has your boy John Pierre dancing around in it, aka Porter.

-This was probably one of the biggest man, who bag baby.
+This was probably one of the biggest.

-That is this is not a good look, man.
+That is, this is not a good look, man.

-All right, so with that said, man, I hope you guys enjoyed that breakdown right there.
+So with that said, man, I hope you guys enjoyed that breakdown right there.

 This was probably one of the worst cases of self-snitching I've ever seen in my life.